sky-uk/feed/README.md

 # Feed

 Kubernetes controllers for managing external ingress with AWS.
 There are two controllers provided, `feed-ingress` which runs an nginx instance, and `feed-dns` which manages route53 entries.
+They can be run independently as needed, or together to provide a full ingress solution.

-Feed is not yet production ready.
-It's actively used and should be stable enough for development environments.
-New docker images are produced on every PR merge and pushed to https://hub.docker.com/r/skycirrus.
+Feed is actively used in production and should be stable enough for general usage.
+We can scale to many thousands of requests per second with only a handful of replicas.

-## Ingress annotations

-The controllers support several annotations on ingress resources:

-- `sky.uk/allow: 10.10.10.10/32` - Restrict access to the specified CIDR block or IP.
-- `sky.uk/frontend-elb-scheme: internal` - Use the ELB with matching scheme.
-Can be either `internal` or `internet-facing`.
-- `sky.uk/strip-path: true` - Strip the ingress path when sending the request to the backend service.
-Can be either `true` or `false`.
-Note that nginx may break some url encoded values when enabled.
-- `sky.uk/backend-keepalive-seconds: 28` - Idle seconds for keepalive connections to the backend service.
-Usually this should be less than the idle timeout in the service itself.

-An example is at https://github.com/sky-uk/feed/blob/master/examples/ingress.yml.
+# Using

+Docker images are released using semantic versioning.
+See the [examples](examples/) for deployment yaml files that can be applied to a cluster.

-## feed-ingress
+## Requirements

-`feed-ingress` manages an nginx instance for load balancing ingress traffic to Kubernetes services.
-It's intended to be replicated to scale.

-An example pod.yml is at https://github.com/sky-uk/feed/blob/master/examples/pod.yml.

-See the command line options with:

-    docker run skycirrus/feed-ingress:latest -h
+* An internal and internet-facing ELB has been created and can reach your kubernetes cluster.
+* A Route53 hosted zone has been created to match your ingress resources.

-## feed-dns
+## Known Limitations

-`feed-dns` manages a Route53 zone, updating entries to point to the correct ELBs.
-It is designed to be run as a single instance per zone in your cluster.

-See the command line options with:

-    docker run skycirrus/feed-dns:latest -h
+* SSL termination is not supported directly, it is expected the ELB or something else will be terminating SSL.
+* nginx reloads can be disruptive, unfortunately.
+On reload, nginx will finish in flight requests, then abruptly close all server connections.
+This is a limitation of nginx, and affects all nginx solutions.
+* feed-dns only supports a single hosted zone at this time, but this should be straightforward to add support for.
+  PRs are welcome.

-### Discovering ELBs
+## Discovering ELBs

 ELBs are discovered that have the `sky.uk/KubernetesClusterFrontend` tag set to the value passed in with the value passed in with the `-elb-label-value` option.